looph0le/py_face_detection/README.md

 # py-face-detection

-A face detection application using python
+A face detection application using opencv-python